Leave a Message

 The Yard and the Block

 The lot runs to 4,919 square feet — nearly five thousand — with a gentle upward slope and a grassy yard behind the house.
 The driveway parks two, and on-street parking on Tyndale is easy because the block isn't a cut-through.
-At the end of the street is a park/field (Fallon Field) that quietly does a lot of work: playground, ball field, basketball, tennis, street hockey, and an unofficial dog park that everyone seems to know about.
-Also, Roslindale Village is just on the other side of Fallon.
+At the end of the street is a park and field (Fallon Field) that quietly does a lot of work: playground, ball field, basketball, tennis, street hockey, and an unofficial dog park that everyone seems to know about.
+And Roslindale Village is just on the other side of Fallon.

 What Roslindale Is Becoming

 Roslindale has been one of Boston's most quietly compelling neighborhoods for years now.
-New zoning in Roslindale Village is changing what's possible in the village center — more density, more commerce, more of the urbanity that makes a neighborhood feel alive.
+And new zoning in Roslindale Village is changing what's possible in the village center — more density, more commerce, more of the urbanity that brings a neighborhood to life.
 The trajectory matters because Tyndale is positioned exactly where you'd want to be: equidistant from Rozzie Village, accessed via Fallon Field, and the commerce along Centre Street in West Roxbury, accessible the other direction.
 Bellevue commuter rail station is close by — Exodus Bagels (the best in the city, full stop, and soon expanding to a full-service restaurant) sits just under the pedestrian tunnel at the end of the street.

-For the longer weekend stretches: Stony Brook Reservation and Turtle Pond for trails and dog walks.
+If you want to get outside, from 101 Tyndale green space is never more than a mile or two away.
+Stony Brook Reservation and Turtle Pond for trails and dog walks.
 Millennium Park, a little further along the Parkway, with paved paths winding around three large athletic complexes, the Charles River and marshland on one side, and a birding scene that's quietly serious.
+Cutler Park is under ten minutes by car, and the Blue Hills are just another two or three miles past Stony Brook.

 Who This House Is For

 The right buyer at 101 Tyndale is someone who understands what they're getting.
 This is a house that has been loved for nearly seventy years and now needs cosmetic work in the kitchen and baths.
-It's also a house with a slate roof, fully updated electrical, a walk-up attic with primary-suite potential, and a position on one of Roslindale's most coveted streets.
-It's priced to reflect both halves of that picture.
+It's also a house with an original slate roof, fully updated electrical, a walk-up attic with primary-suite potential, and a position on one of Roslindale's most coveted streets.
+It will be priced to reflect both halves of that picture.

 If that sounds like the right project on the right block, mark the calendar.